okuhlemadondo/Q-Bot/README.md

 # Q-Bot
-The code for developing and testing Trilliard's quantitative trading algorithm (powered by machine learning).
+The code for developing and testing Trilliard's machine learning model for the quantitative trading algorithm.